Common Kingsnake, Lampropeltis getula

 Three subspecies occur in the state: Eastern Kingsnake (L. g. getula) is found in extreme southeastern Tennessee, Eastern Black Kingsnake (L. g. nigra) occurs over most of Tennessee except the northeastern corner, and Speckled Kingsnake (L. g. holbrooki) is found in the western and southwestern third of Tennessee where it interbreeds with Eastern Black Kingsnake.

 Description: A large, shiny, black constrictor (36.0 to 48.0 inches in length) with varying yellow or white bands or speckles among the subspecies.
 Eastern Kingsnake has narrow, light yellowish crossbands that create a chainlike pattern.

-Eastern Black Kingsnake is similar, but crossbands are small, white or yellowish spots.
-Speckled Kingsnake has small yellow or white spots over entire body creating a "salt-and-pepper" look.
-Belly is yellow checkered with black markings.
+Eastern Black Kingsnake is similar, but crossbands are small, white, or yellowish spots.
+Speckled Kingsnake has small yellow or white spots over the entire body creating a "salt-and-pepper" look.
+The belly is yellow and checkered with black markings.

 Diet: Constricts its prey including rodents, rabbits, amphibians, birds, bird eggs, lizards, and snakes (including venomous snakes).